asmolich/webcam-gifer/README.md

-Webcam gifer
+webcam gifer
 ============

-Troll pictures of your friends.
+Collects pictures from your webcam and returns an animated gif.

 Project developed for Photo HackDay Berlin Hackaton (2013.06.01-02)